Moroccans in Belgium

 Moroccans and people of Moroccan descent, who come from various ethnic groups, form a distinct community in Belgium and part of the wider Moroccan diaspora.
 They represent the largest non-European immigrant population in Belgium and are widely referred to as Belgo-Marocains in French and Belgische Marokkanen in Dutch.

 History

-There has been a Moroccan presence in Belgium since 1912 when France began recruiting workers from its North African colonies as immigrant workers, allowing some to cross into Belgium.
-At the time, Morocco possessed a largely agrarian economy and labour migration was attractive to many young men.
+There has been a Moroccan presence in Belgium since 1912 when France began recruiting workers from its North African colonies as immigrant workers (among them Moroccans), allowing some to cross into Belgium.
+At the time, Morocco was a largely agrarian economy and labour migration was attractive to many young men.
 There were thought to be 6,000 Moroccans living in Belgium by 1930, predominantly in industrial towns in Wallonia.